 WHY PLANT CONSERVATION TREES?

-The first Nebraskan settlers realized the value of trees.
+The first Nebraska settlers realized the value of trees.
 They planted millions of trees on barren homesteads to help fulfill their basic needs for protection, building material, fuel, and food.
-Planting trees became a Nebraska tradition and Nebraska proudly became known as “The Tree Planter State”.
+Planting trees became a Nebraska tradition, and Nebraska proudly became known as “The Tree Planter State”.
 Today, all Nebraskans benefit from the trees planted by our forefathers.

 Trees continue to be an important part of Nebraska’s landscape.
-It is estimated there is a need to annually plant about 6 million trees in Nebraska.
-A shelter belt planting can provide multiple benefits including:
+It is estimated that about 6 million trees in the state are needed annually.
+As an example, a shelterbelt planting can provide multiple benefits, including:

-- Environment: Helpful in carbon removal, returns oxygen to the atmosphere.
+- Environment: Helpful in carbon removal and returns oxygen to the atmosphere.

-- Crop Protection: Protects crops against drought by providing protection from wind and heavy rain.
+- Crop Protection: Protects crops against drought by providing protection from wind and erosion from heavy rains.

-- Livestock Protection: Reduces stress on livestock during heat and winter storms.
+- Livestock Protection: Reduces stress on livestock during the heat and winter storms.

-- Wildlife Habitat: Provides over-winter refuges, nesting sites and pollen and nectar feeding sources and protects other habitat.
+- Wildlife Habitat: Provides over-winter refuges, nesting sites, pollen, and nectar sources and protects other habitats.

-- Water Quality: A cover of trees and shrubs minimizes soil erosion, stabilizes stream banks in riparian areas, and removes soil contaminants.
+- Water Quality: Trees and shrubs minimize soil erosion, stabilize stream banks in riparian areas, and remove soil contaminants.